BAMresearch/ScaffoldStructures/readme.md

 ## How to run?

-You can find **an executable** in the release page here: https://github.com/Spanholz/ScaffoldStructures/releases/tag/v0.2-alpha

 The software was tested with Python 3.7 under Ubuntu 19.04.

 Or open the folder in Terminal and run it with: `python app.py`